Starting a Business

 - Military Surplus Inventory.
 Access to military surplus supplies is a factor in every authentic Army navy store.
 These days, the government has moved the sale of most of their surplus items online.
-Sites like GSA Auctions and Government Liquidation auction off military and other types of surplus items that can be purchased for resale in an Army Navy retail environment.
+Sites like GSA Auctions and Gov Planet auction off military and other types of surplus items that can be purchased for resale in an Army Navy retail environment.

 - Expanded Inventory.
 Successful Army Navy stores expand their inventories beyond surplus merchandise to include a variety of military- and outdoor-themed product categories.
 For example, even though they accommodate the Army Navy theme, collectibles, camouflage clothing and other inventory are often purchased from private wholesalers.
 With a little experience, Army Navy retailers can do exceptionally well selling military-themed items that have been secured from the private sector.

 - Additional Revenue Opportunities.
 It's not uncommon for Army Navy stores to offer services in addition to the sale of retail merchandise.
 You may want to consider offering paintball games, concealed weapons certification classes or other opportunities for your customers to immerse themselves in activities that dovetail with your products.

 Characteristics of a Good Army & Navy Store Business Plan

 Your army and navy store's business plan should be tailored to your business's unique traits and goals.
 But if it's done right, your army and navy store's plan should contain a handful of sound business plan elements:

 - Mission Statement – Your description of your army and navy store's reason for existing.